vegaprotocol/specs/specs/0038-liquidity-provision-order-type.md

 Input data:
 1. The commitment, buy-shape, sell-shape (as submitted in the [liquidity provision network transaction](./0044-lp-mechanics.md).)
-1. Any limit orders that the market maker has on the book at a point in time.
+1. Any limit orders that the liquidity provider has on the book at a point in time.

 ### Refining list of orders